gevuong/Developer-Projects/TetrisMultiplayer/README.md

 13. Whenever player refreshes page, the game state does not get saved.
 In other words, the tiles are missing.
 We need to keep a record of the game state on the server that we send during broadcast.
 Create and call serialize() to return an object, a simple representation of the gameThe initial state does not get saved.

+14. Make sure when invoking broadcastSession(), an updated copy of the player state is saved to the server.
+The initial state of opposing player is saved on refresh.